Registrations for our bursary programme are currently closed.

 You can also obtain an up to date PDF copy of this policy here: https://www.cityandguildsgroup.com/group-policies#privacy.

-Not eligible for our bursary programme?
-Here is a list of other sources of funding available as well as funding searches and directories.
+Not eligible for our bursary programme or want to start learning now?
+Here is a list of free courses, other sources of funding available and funding searches and directories.

 The Queen Elizabeth Scholarship Trust accepts new applications for funding in July and August each year.
 Talented and aspiring candidates can apply for up to £18,000 to further their education through traditional college courses, vocational training, apprenticeships or one-to-one training with master craftsmen.
 Find out more.